the-sett/rag-cli/README.md

 - Non-interactive mode for scripting and automation
 - Support for OpenAI's reasoning models with configurable thinking levels
 - Incremental re-indexing (only uploads changed files)
-- Strict mode to ensure answers come only from indexed content

 ## Prerequisites